-Messrs.
-Kaufman, Lebda, McInerney and Blatt each received 62,735 RSUs based on "target" performance in February 2007.
+In February 2007, Messrs.
+Kaufman, Lebda, McInerney and Blatt each received 62,735 RSUs presuming 2009 Pro Forma AEPS of \$2.21 (or "target" performance).

 Spin-Off Adjustments.
-In November of 2007, the Committee made preliminary determinations about how the Company's then existing equity awards would be treated in the Company's proposed spin-off transactions, expected to be completed later in 2008.
-The adjustments for equity awards held by Company employees in the Corporate group, including the Company's executive officers (other than Mr. Diller), will be as follows:
+In connection with the Company's proposed spin-off transaction, the Committee made various determinations about how the Company's existing equity awards would be treated.
+The adjustments for equity awards held by Company employees in the Corporate group, including the Company's executive officers, will be as follows:

-- all unvested RSU awards granted prior to August 2005 will vest upon completion of the transactions; - portions of unvested RSU awards scheduled to vest through February of 2009 will vest upon completion of the transactions; - performance-based shares granted in 2007 will be converted into non-performance-based shares at the "target" value; - those portions of unvested RSU awards with original vesting schedules that provided for vesting on a less frequently than annual basis that would have vested through February of 2009 if they had vested on an annual basis will vest upon completion of the transactions; - all RSU awards that remain unvested upon completion of the transaction will remain with the Company following the transactions on their original remaining vesting schedules, with appropriate adjustments to maintain pre- and post transaction values; - all unexercised option awards, whether vested or unvested, will be split among all the post-transaction companies based on relative value at the time of the transaction, with appropriate adjustments to the exercise prices and number of options to maintain pre- and post transaction values; and - any unvested equity awards will vest in the event the holder's employment is terminated, actually or constructively, as a result of the transactions.
+all unvested RSU awards granted prior to August 2005 will vest upon completion of the transactions;

+- portions of unvested RSU awards scheduled to vest through February of 2009 will vest upon completion of the transactions; - performance-based shares granted in 2007 will be converted into non-performance-based shares at the "target" value; - those portions of unvested RSU awards with original vesting schedules that provided for vesting on a less frequently than annual basis that would have vested through February of 2009 if they had vested on an annual basis will vest upon completion of the transactions; - all RSU awards that remain unvested upon completion of the transaction will remain with the Company following the transactions on their original remaining vesting schedules, with appropriate adjustments to maintain pre- and post transaction values; - all unexercised option awards, whether vested or unvested, will be split among all the post-transaction companies based on relative value at the time of the transaction, with appropriate adjustments to the exercise prices and number of options to maintain pre- and post transaction values; and - · any unvested equity awards will vest in the event the holder's employment is terminated, actually or constructively, as a result of the transactions.